kacperstyslo/pneumonia-xray-detection/README.md

   to pneumonia.

 * Hierarchical Learning: As data flows through the network, each layer learns to recognize increasingly complex and abstract patterns.
-This hierarchical learning is a key strength of deep learning.

 * Non-linearity: The ReLU activation functions introduce non-linearity, allowing the network to learn complex, non-linear relationships in the data.